Tell your employees about your new pension scheme

 Letters the law requires you to send

-It’s a legal requirement that you write to your employees and tell them about your new pension scheme at least six weeks from your duties start date.
+It’s a legal requirement that you write to your employees and tell them about your new pension scheme within the first six weeks after your duties start date.
 (Your duties start date is the day your first member of staff joined the company – you cannot change this date.)
 While your payroll software might have suitable communication templates to send to your employees automatically, you might have to amend the information so it relates to your specific situation, and then instruct the software to send it.

 If you do need to produce your own employee communications, The Pensions Regulator provides templates that you can use.
 You will need to assess your employees first as the communications they receive will differ depending on the type of worker they are (entitled worker, eligible jobholder, non-eligible jobholder).